vickyruud/tweeter/README.md

 ### User Guide
 - Clicking on Compose Tweet will display a text box to write a tweet.
-- The maximum charaters for a tweet is 140.
+- The maximum number of charaters for a tweet is 140.
 This is displayed under the text box on the right side.
 - If you go over the maximum character limit, the counter will turn red and into negative numbers.
 - The tweet should not be empty either.
-- An apporpriate error will be displayed if the character limits are not met.
+- An apporpriate error will be displayed if the character limits criteria are not met (empty tweets or tweets over the 140 charecter limit).
 - As you start scrolling, you will notice a button on the bottom right side of the page.
 This button can be used to go back to the top.
-It will scroll to the top, display the the text box and place the cursor inside the box as well.
+Clicking this button will scroll to the top, display the the text box and place the cursor inside the box as well.
 - Have fun Tweeting!!!!